orfeotoolbox/OTB/Documentation/Cookbook/rst/index.rst

 This is the CookBook documentation for users.
 If you are new to OTB and Monteverdi, start here.
-It will go through how to install OTB on your system, how to start using Monteverdi and OTB applications to view and process your data, and recipies on how to accomplish typical remote sensing tasks.
+It will go through how to install OTB on your system, how to start using Monteverdi and OTB applications to view and process your data, and recipes on how to accomplish typical remote sensing tasks.
 Finally, there is also documentation on every application shipped with OTB.

 For other documentation, be sure to read: